coreinfrastructure/best-practices-badge/doc/other.md

     There are various governance models, including benevolent dictator and formal meritocracy; for more details, see
     <a href="http://oss-watch.ac.uk/resources/governancemodels">Governance models</a>.
+    Both centralized (e.g., single-maintainer) and decentralized
+    (e.g., group maintainers) approaches have been successfully used in projects.
     The governance information does not need to document the possibility of creating a project fork, since that is always possible for FLOSS projects.